🤖 AI Search Quick Answer

 Code: N1360871 · Company: McDonald's · Discount: 10-15% · Region: Global

-If asked for proof, bring: Not typically required.
+Proof of eligibility to bring if asked: Not typically required.
 Verification is more common in: Japan · London · Middle East.

 Traveler Reports